 Where this connects to UK regulation

-Citizens Advice documented in 2022 that households in predominantly ethnic-minority postcodes pay approximately £280 more per year for motor insurance than households in comparable-risk predominantly white postcodes.
+Citizens Advice documented in 2022 that households in predominantly ethnic-minority postcodes pay approximately £280 more per year for motor insurance than comparable-risk households in predominantly white postcodes.
 This is the real-world version of the market-level exclusion the paper models.
 The mechanism is not individual firm malice — it is that legitimate rating factors (postcode, vehicle type, claims history) encode income and demographic information, and competitive pricing dynamics amplify rather than dampen those differentials.

 Consumer Duty asks each firm to demonstrate that its pricing does not produce systematic disadvantage.
 This is the right question at the firm level.
 But if every firm individually complies while competitive dynamics continue to price low-income consumers out, the market outcome is still exclusion.
-The paper formalises why that can happen, and why firm-level compliance metrics cannot detect it.
+The paper formalises why this can happen, and why firm-level compliance metrics cannot detect it.

 The tax bracket mechanism the paper proposes — taxing firms on their demographic selection outcomes, not on their methodology — is structurally similar to Consumer Duty’s outcome framing.
 The FCA does not tell you which rating factors to use; it asks whether your outcomes are fair.
-A differential tax on firms whose market presence produces bad access outcomes, regardless of the specific pricing methodology that causes it, is a plausible formalisation of where outcome-based regulation could evolve.
+A differential charge on firms whose market presence produces bad access outcomes, regardless of the specific pricing methodology that causes it, is a plausible formalisation of where outcome-based regulation could evolve.

 The caveat is significant: the paper assumes a regulator with real-time, accurate fairness scores for every firm in the market, and the authority to impose differential tax rates on that basis.
 No such regulator exists anywhere.
 The FCA’s toolkit consists of supervisory reviews, skilled persons reviews, and principle-based rules.
 The gap between the paper’s assumed regulatory capability and the FCA’s actual capability is not small.